kunigami/kunigami.github.io/blog/_posts/2024-06-03-coroutines-in-cpp.md

 ## Conclusion

 In this post we covered the basic of C++ coroutines.
-I found it pretty hard to understand coroutines.
-I found I couldn't build on top of my understanding of coroutines in JavaScript or Python.
-The observation from Marières [1], on it being a more lower-level with no batteries included made me understand why.
+I found it pretty hard to understand them and that I couldn't build on top of my understanding of coroutines in JavaScript or Python.
+The observation from Marières [1], on it being a more lower-level with no batteries included, made me understand why.

 I read Lewis's blog posts [2, 3, 4] which are very detailed and technical, so I found it isn't a very good source for ramping up on coroutines.
-Marières provides a more digestible since the author provides a lot of insights from a first-learner perspective.
+Marières [1] provides a more digestible since the author provides a lot of insights from a first-learner perspective.

 In my post, I tried to do a more example-based exposition, and am happy with the result of starting with a digestable example and progressively build on top of it and introducing other concepts little by little.